MaiQD/datnet-workout-tracker/doc/ARCHITECTURE.md

 - Interface-based communication between layers
 - No direct dependencies between different modules

-### 2. **Asynchronous Communication**
+### 2. **Asynchronous Communication (Event-Driven)**
-- Domain events for cross-module communication
+- Domain events for cross-module communication.
-- Outbox pattern for reliable event delivery
+- **Outbox pattern** for reliable event publishing by the producing module.
+- **Inbox pattern** for idempotent processing by consuming modules:
+  - Each consumer records processed `eventId`s in its `inboxMessages` to avoid duplicates.
+  - Handlers are idempotent and retriable.
-- Event handlers for side effects
+- Event handlers for side effects and projections (read models).

 ### 3. **Shared Kernel**
 - Common interfaces (`IEntity`)